cblanquera/intime/README.md

  - **Cooling Period** - The time between a wallet being generated and ready for mining.
  - **Burned** - Tokens are purposely and permanently removed from circulation.
+ - **Burning Token Protocol** - Tokens that are automatically burned over time.

 ## Set Up